 - Each group presents a written project and a class presentation.
-Stanley provides group feedback and announces group and individual grades in class. - He puts the written projects with group and individual grades on a desk in the classroom for students to collect. - He then posts individual and group grades using student ID numbers on a board in class before posting individual grades in Canvas so the class can learn from others' presentations. - Is there any issue with this?
+Stanley provides group feedback and announces group and individual grades in class. - He puts the written projects with group and individual grades on a desk in the classroom for students to collect. - He then posts individual and group grades using student ID numbers on a board in class before posting individual grades in Canvas so the class can learn from others' presentations. - A student comes to complain to you about Stanley's practices.
+Is there any issue with this?